Google fires employee who protested Israel tech event, as internal dissent mounts

 - It's the latest sign of controversy at the company, which has struggled with employee dissent for several years.

-- Google also prematurely shuttered an internal discussion forum ahead of a planned International Women's Day summit after a swarm of comments about the Middle East crisis.
+- Google also prematurely shuttered an internal discussion forum ahead of a planned International Women's Day summit after a swarm of comments about the crisis in Gaza.

 During a keynote speech in New York on Monday from the managing director of Google's Israel business, an employee in the company's cloud division protested publicly, proclaiming “I refuse to build technology that powers genocide.”